GMPavanLab/dynNP/Readme.md

 pip install -r requirements.txt
 ```

+## Simulations

+If you have a recent version of lammps (with the [smatb/single](https://docs.lammps.org/pair_smatb.html) pair active) simply launch the script in `simulations`

 ## Short time analysis

 To reproduce the analysis in the paper